digital-medicine/ndemobil-website/content/publication/journal-article/index.md

 ---
-title: "Evaluating 3D Human Motion Capture on Mobile Devices"
+title: 'Evaluating 3D Human Motion Capture on Mobile Devices'
 authors:
 - Lara Marie Reimer
 - Maximilian Kapsecker
 - Takashi Fukushima
 - Stephan M. Jonas
-date: "2022-05-10T00:00:00Z"
+date: '2022-05-10T00:00:00Z'
-doi: "10.3390/app12104806"
+doi: '10.3390/app12104806'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article-journal"]
+publication_types: ['article-journal']

 # Publication name and optional abbreviated publication name.
-publication: "*Applied Sciences*"
+publication: In *Applied Sciences*

-abstract: Computer-vision-based frameworks enable markerless human motion capture on consumer-grade devices in real-time.
+abstract: 'Computer-vision-based frameworks enable markerless human motion capture on consumer-grade devices in real-time.
 They open up new possibilities for application, such as in the health and medical sector.
 So far, research on mobile solutions has been focused on 2-dimensional motion capture frameworks.
 2D motion analysis is limited by the viewing angle of the positioned camera.
 New frameworks enable 3-dimensional human motion capture and can be supported through additional smartphone sensors such as {LiDAR}.
 3D motion capture promises to overcome the limitations of 2D frameworks by considering all three movement planes independent of the camera angle.
 In this study, we performed a laboratory experiment with ten subjects, comparing the joint angles in eight different body-weight exercises tracked by Apple {ARKit}, a mobile 3D motion capture framework, against a gold-standard system for motion capture: the Vicon system.
 The 3D motion capture framework exposed a weighted Mean Absolute Error of 18.80° ± 12.12° (ranging from 3.75° ± 0.99° to 47.06° ± 5.11° per tracked joint angle and exercise) and a Mean Spearman Rank Correlation Coefficient of 0.76 for the whole data set.
 The data set shows a high variance of those two metrics between the observed angles and performed exercises.
 The observed accuracy is influenced by the visibility of the joints and the observed motion.
-While the 3D motion capture framework is a promising technology that could enable several use cases in the entertainment, health, and medical area, its limitations should be considered for each potential application area.
+While the 3D motion capture framework is a promising technology that could enable several use cases in the entertainment, health, and medical area, its limitations should be considered for each potential application area.'

 tags:
 - Source Themes
 featured: false

-title: "Guideline-Based Cardiovascular Risk Assessment Delivered by an {mHealth} App: Development Study"
+title: 'Guideline-Based Cardiovascular Risk Assessment Delivered by an {mHealth} App: Development Study'
 authors:
 - Fabian Starnecker
 - Lara Marie Reimer